saadarif/DTCTeaching/IntroductionLinearModels/index.md

   \end{aligned}
   $$
   - categorical $x$'s are usually represented by matrices with columns of 1,0's assigning group level identity
-  - The matrix equation can be solved well-established matrix techniques (OLS) to calculate the coefficients.
+  - The matrix equation can be solved with well-established matrix techniques (OLS) to calculate the coefficients.

 ---

-## Summary
+### Assumptions are quite often violated

+>- **dependence of residuals** - avoiding pseudoreplication and correlation with time and space, methods that deal with this are called **Mixed models**.

+>- **heterogeneity of variances** - we use a more general method to solve for the intercepts called **General Least Squares** and these methods are referred to **General Linear Models**

+>- **non-normality of data/residuals** - if a transformation doesn't work and it won't if your response variable is binary, categorical or ordinal you can use what are called **Generalized Linear Models**

+>- For assumptions of multiple violations there are even broader methods such as **Generalized Linear Mixed Models** or **Generalized Additive Mixed Models**

+>- The following is an excellent *practical* reference on all these methods:
+  - Zuur et al. 2009.
+Mixed Effects Models and Extensions in Ecology with R. Springer (there might be a more updated edition.)

 ---